foonix/Ksp2WorldVis/README.md

 * In the unity Project tab, browse to `Assets/ThunderKitSettings/Pipelines/ImportKsp2ToEditor`.
   Click on it, and then click the "Execute" button in the inspector tab.
   This will generate the BundleKit catalog bundle, which provides the shaders.
-* Temporary step: Copy all `*.resS` from the game data directory, and place them in the project root directory.
-  (This may become unnecessary as BundleKit development progresses.)
 * Go to `Jobs -> Burst` menu and uncheck `Enable Compilation`
 * In the `Project` window, browse to `Packages\KSP2_x64\plugins`, then click on `LogitechLedEnginesWrapper`, then in the `Inspector` window click `Load on startup`